sambuddhac/MacroEnergy.jl/docs/src/index.md

 ![Macro architecture](./images/macro_abstr_layers.png)

-The sections:
+The following sections of the documentation are designed to serve the different needs of the different users:
 - [User Guide](@ref)
 - [Modeler Guide](@ref)
 - [Developer Guide](@ref)

-are designed to serve the different needs of the different users.

 ## Index